 Instructions

-- Cut cauliflower and broccoli into big florets and the onions into thick slices.1 medium sized cauliflower, 1 small broccoli, 2 medium sized onions
+- Cut cauliflower and broccoli into big florets and their stem and leaves as well.
+Cut the onions into thick slices.

 Make the broth

-- Boil 4 cups of water and add it to a large bowl/jug.
-To this, add the stock cubes, tamari, ginger garlic paste, chilli flakes, sugar, salt (only if needed), corn starch and oil.
+- Boil water and add it to a large bowl.
+To this, add all the ingredients for making the sauce.
 Whisk well.
-Keep aside.1 teaspoon salt, 4 cups hot water, 2 stock cubes, 4 teaspoons tamari, 2 teaspoons red pepper flakes, 4 teaspoons soft brown sugar, 2 tablespoons ginger garlic paste, 1 teaspoon corn starch, 3 teaspoons sesame oil, 1 teaspoon salt
+Keep aside.1 teaspoon salt, 5 cups hot water, 2 stock cubes, 4 teaspoons tamari, 2 teaspoons red pepper flakes, 4 teaspoons sugar, 2 tablespoons ginger garlic paste, 1 teaspoon corn starch (corn flour), 3 teaspoons sesame oil, 1 teaspoon salt

 Adding the broth and noodles

-- Take the vegetables out of the tray (careful, they are hot!) and place them in a plate for now.
+- Remove the vegetables tray from the oven and tip them in another tray or plate for now.

-- Place the rice noodle "nests" (open them up as much as you can) in the tray.
+- Place the noodle "nests" (open them up as much as you can) in the tray.
 Pour the hot broth over the noodles.
 The noodles with almost immediately become transparent and limp.
 Perfect!
-Now add the vegetables back and use their weight to press the noodles down.2 "nests" rice noodles
+Now add the vegetables back and use their weight to press the noodles down.2 "nests" (~100g) bean threads

 Notes

-- Fresh stock: If you have fresh stock handy, do use that instead of the stock cubes.
-Whether you are making the stock with stock cubes or using fresh stock, the one thing to keep in mind is that the stock must be hot.
-Why? because the hot stock will keep the cooking temperature up and soften the noodles straightaway.
+- Stock: If you have fresh stock handy, use that instead of cubes.
+Whether making the stock with cubes or using fresh stock, the key is ensuring it is hot.
+Hot stock will maintain the cooking temperature and soften the noodles immediately.

 Alternative quantities provided in the recipe card are for 1x only.